Asch5/keystroke_app/Current_cursor_rules.md

 Act as a senior developer.
 Take all my suggestions with a grain of salt; you don't have to accept them as truth.
 You must use best practices and all your knowledge.
 If my suggestion is not good, you must let me know and provide a more advanced and appropriate solution.

-Before starting, you must read and understand the following documents to gain full context of the project architecture, database schema, and live data structure:
+Before starting, you must read and understand the AI-optimized documentation system to gain full context of the project architecture, database schema, and live data structure:

+## Primary Entry Point (REQUIRED READING)

+/AGENT.md - Central AI agent configuration with complete project context

+## AI Documentation System Navigation

+/documentation/AI_DOCUMENTATION_INDEX.md - Semantic navigation hub for all documentation

+## Core Architecture Documents (Foundation)

 /documentation/DESCRIPTION_OF_ROOT_FOLDER.md
 /documentation/DESCRIPTION_OF_CORE_FOLDER.md
 /documentation/DESCRIPTION_OF_COMPONENT_FOLDER.md
 /documentation/DATABASE_DESCRIPTION.md
 /prisma/schema.prisma

+## AI Documentation Framework (Advanced)

+/documentation/AI_CONTEXT_MANAGEMENT.md - Context management principles
+/documentation/AI_SEMANTIC_GLOSSARY.md - Standardized terminology (150+ definitions)
+/documentation/AI_AGENT_WORKFLOWS.md - Task-specific workflow patterns
+/documentation/AI_METADATA_FRAMEWORK.md - Documentation metadata and validation
+/documentation/AI_VALIDATION_SYSTEM.md - Quality assurance framework
+/documentation/AI_SYSTEM_OVERVIEW.md - Complete system implementation overview

+## Live Data Structure

 The latest database backup file to understand the live data structure.
 To do this, find the folder with the most recent date in tests/danishDicitonary/backupProcess/backups/ and read the backup.json file within it and the metadata.json file.
 IMPORTANT: to be sure that backup.json is the latest, you can run the command "pnpm backup:db" from /tests folder an get the latest backup.json file.

+## Navigation Strategy for AI Agents

+1. **Start with AGENT.md** for complete project foundation
+2. **Use AI_DOCUMENTATION_INDEX.md** to identify relevant documents for your specific task
+3. **Follow dependency chains** as specified in document metadata
+4. **Reference AI_SEMANTIC_GLOSSARY.md** for consistent terminology

 ## 1. Code Quality and Best Practices